hmlongco/Factory/README.md

 ## Why Something New?

-The first dependency injection system I ever wrote was [Resolver](https://github.com/hmlongco/Resolver).
-This open source project, while quite powerful and still in use in many applications, suffers from a few drawbacks.
+The first dependency injection system I wrote was [Resolver](https://github.com/hmlongco/Resolver).
+That open source project, while quite powerful and still in use in many applications, suffered from a few drawbacks.

-1. Resolver requires pre-registration of all services up front.
+1. Resolver required pre-registration of all services up front.
 2. Resolver uses type inference to dynamically find and return registered services from a container.

 The first drawback is relatively minor.
 While preregistration could lead to a performance hit on application launch, in practice the process is usually quick and not normally noticeable.

-No, it’s the second one that’s somewhat more problematic.

-Failure to find a matching type can lead to an application crash if we attempt to resolve a given type and a matching registration is not found.
-In real life that isn’t really a problem as such a thing tends to be noticed and fixed rather quickly the very first time you run a unit test or the second you run the application to see if your newest feature works.
+The second issue, however, is more problematic since failure to find a matching registration for that type can lead to an application crash.
+In real life that isn’t usually a problem as such a thing tends to be noticed and fixed the first time you run a unit test or the second you run the application to see if your newest feature works.

- But... could we do better?
+ But still... could we do better?
 That question lead me on a quest for compile-time type safety.
 Several other systems have attempted to solve this, but I didn't want to have to add a source code scanning and generation step to my build process, nor did I want to give up a lot of the control and flexibility inherent in a run-time-based system.

  I also wanted something simple, fast, clean, and easy to use.